 Make sure you prick the eggplants before cooking!
 If you don't, the eggplants will have a tendency to explode all over your grill or oven.

-To Grill the Eggplant (preferred method)
+How To Grill The Eggplant (preferred method)

 - Preheat your grill.